github/docs/content/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository.md

 ## About data use for your private repository

+Control data use for your private repository with the security and analysis features.
+Enable the dependency graph to enable read-only data analysis on your repository.
+Disable the dependency graph to disable read-only data analysis of your repository.

 When you enable data use for your private repository, you'll be able to access the dependency graph, where you can track your repository's dependencies and receive {% data variables.product.prodname_dependabot_alerts %} when {% data variables.product.product_name %} detects vulnerable dependencies.
 For more information, see "[About alerts for vulnerable dependencies](/github/managing-security-vulnerabilities/about-alerts-for-vulnerable-dependencies#dependabot-alerts-for-vulnerable-dependencies)."

+{% note %}

+**Note:** Disabling the dependency graph will also disable {% data variables.product.prodname_dependabot_alerts %} and {% data variables.product.prodname_dependabot_security_updates %}.
+For more information, see "[About the dependency graph](/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."

+{% endnote %}

-## Enabling or disabling data use features
+## Enabling or disabling data use through security and analysis features

 {% data reusables.security.security-and-analysis-features-enable-read-only %}